elenabohenick/trulia_1br_rentals/README.md

 ### Data:
-1. Trulia one-bedroom features.
-First, I used *BeatifulSoup* to get individual URLs for one bedroom appartments in New York.
-Then I collected appartment features using *Scrapy*.
-Below is an example from appartment features that I collected.
+1. **Trulia one-bedroom features.**  First, I used *BeatifulSoup* to get individual URLs for one bedroom apartments in New York.
+Then I collected apartment features using *Scrapy*.
+Below is an example from apartment features that I collected.

 <img src="https://github.com/elenabohenick/trulia_1br_rentals/blob/master/trulia_data.png" width="331" height="435" />

+2. Yelp.
+Number of restaurants within 1 mile of the apartment location scraped from Yelp using *Selenium*.
+3. Income data: Medium Income & Number of High Income Households within the apartment ZIP code scraped from <www.incomebyzipcode.com>
+4. Demographical data from Census.

 ### Hypothesis: